AprilBrother/wiki.aprbrother/src/zh/ESPea32.md

 The ESPea32 is a comprehensive development platform for Espressif’s ESP32.
-The ESP32 is a WiFi-compatible microcontroller, but to that it adds support for Bluetooth low-energy, and more I/O pins.
+The ESP32 is a WiFi-compatible microcontroller, but to that it adds support for BLE, and more I/O pins.

 What's difference ESPea32 with other ESP32 development board?
 It can be cut down to smaller size if you need a smaller board.
 The board is also